Tititin/ChouPasSoupe/README.md

 # ChouPasSoupe

 ## Project description
-Mini-game where the player have to plant and harvest his vegetables.
+Mini-game where the player has to plant and harvest his vegetables.

 ### Controls